arisGio/angular/README.md

 - adding property binding to a template and use it to pass dynamic data to components
 - for more details check <a href="https://angular.io/guide/property-binding">HERE</a>

+# Interpolation

+- in order to display dynamic data in a template
+- for more details check <a href="https://angular.io/guide/interpolation">HERE</a>